Eyescale/hwsd/doc/RelNotes.md

 ## Documentation {#Documentation}

-The following documentation has been upated since the last release:
+The following documentation has been updated since the last release:

 * Documentation for the public
   [hwsd API](http://eyescale.github.io/hwsd-1.1/index.html).